TJourde/excel2web2py/README.md

 __Bugs :__ Matplotlib may not load correctly and can take a while to generate plots.
 If a error says that the Excel file specified had not been found, but a new button appear on the menu, try re-uploading it.
-If you abort the process when uploading a file, it can create empty view or corrupt file/image.
+If you abort the process when uploading a file, it can create empty views/databases or corrupt file/image uploaded.

 2016